 How We Measure a Corgi’s Intelligence

-There’s a lot of ways dogs can be “smart.”
+There are a lot of ways a dog breed can be considered “smart.”
 Likewise, there are many ways we can measure intelligence in dogs.
-But since were going by Stanley Coren’s rankings, here’s how he did it.

 Stanley Coren based his dog rankings on these two factors:

-Furthermore, only dog breeds that received 100 evaluations from these judges were taken into consideration for his dog intelligence rankings.
+Furthermore, only dog breeds that received at least 100 evaluations from these judges were taken into consideration for his dog intelligence rankings.

 Now we don’t necessarily agree that this is the best method for measuring a dog breed’s intelligence.
 However, it’s a good starting point and base reference.
 For more information, check out his book on Dog Intelligence here.